Hypothyroidism And Hair Loss

 -

-Q. How common is the use of biotin in endocrine test ?
+Q. How common is the use of biotin endocrine tests?

 -